How Much Does an MBA Cost?

 Are you ready to discover your college program?

 According to the National Center for Education Statistics, business programs have consistently ranked as the top master's degree option since 2010.
-This makes sense, considering a master's in business administration (MBA) can prepare graduates for administrative and managerial roles — positions that exist in every industry.
+Their popularity makes sense — a master of business administration (MBA) program can prepare graduates for administrative and managerial roles across industries.

-The degree program can also help students increase their salary.
-For example, New York University's Leonard N. Stern School of Business reported an average salary increase of 52% for its MBA graduates.
+These degrees can also help students increase their earning potential.
+For example, New York University's Leonard N. Stern School of Business reported an average salary increase of 56% for its MBA graduates.

-However, each student's return on investment (ROI) varies and depends on several factors, including how much the MBA degree costs.
-Some MBA programs can cost well over $100,000, which lowers the ROI.
-The best MBA programs aren't necessarily the ones that cost the most, however.
+However, each student's return on investment (ROI) varies and depends on several factors, including how much the MBA costs.
+Some programs carry price tags of over $100,000, which lowers the ROI, and the best MBA programs aren't simply those that cost the most.

 MBA Cost at a Glance